NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Invoice Template.md

 ## Invoice Template
-Invoice template object represents the template to be used for invoices when view them on the EPay Advantage site.
+Invoice template object represents the template to be used for invoices when viewing them on the EPay Advantage website.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |